 This post may contain affiliate links.
 Please read our disclosure policy.

-• Rich Flavor: The combination of heavy cream, Parmesan, and butter creates a deeply satisfying taste.
+• Incredible Flavor: The blend of heavy cream, Parmesan, and butter creates a rich and indulgent sauce.

-• Low Carb: A great option for those watching their carb intake.
+• Low Carb-Friendly: A satisfying choice for anyone keeping an eye on their carb intake.

 RELATED: Comfort Food Recipes For One